wmchan1168/wmchan1168.github.io/USER TERMS AND CONDITIONS.md

 Intellectual property

-We are the owner or the licensee of all intellectual property rights in the Service, our Digital People or any element thereof.
+I am the owner or the licensee of all intellectual property rights in the Service, our Digital People or any element thereof.
 Any and all features, content, materials and information available via the Service (with the exception of Third Party Content) are owned or licensed by us and shall remain owned or licensed by us at all times.
 Except as expressly authorized by Wenmin, you may not make use of the Service and Wenmin reserves all rights to the Service not granted expressly in these Terms.

 If you copy, use or access any part of the Service in breach of the Terms, your right to use and access the Service will cease immediately and you must destroy any copies of the materials you have made.